Scholarships

 4. Bright Flight

-Application: automatic if scores sent to college, otherwise notify your college and have ACT send scores (www.act.org )
+Application: automatic if scores went to college, otherwise notify your college and have ACT scores (www.act.org)

-Deadline: June ACT is last chance to meet the requirement for the July 15 deadline
+Deadline: June ACT is the last chance to meet the requirement for the July 15 deadline

 Eligibility: Must be Missouri resident attending Missouri institution.
-The nursing program you are attending must have a previous State Board of Nursing pass rate of at least 80%.
+The nursing program you are attending must have a previous State Board of Nursing pass rate of at last 80%.
 The loan can be forgiven by providing nursing/medical services in Missouri in an area of economic need.
 The more years you serve, the more of the loan that is forgiven.
+Download application online

 Amount: $2,500 for LPN students, $5,000 for professional nursing students, pre-med, pre-dental, and dental assistant.